 In November 2017, there was a turning point for the Project when I launched my Patreon page.

-By pledging monthly amounts in exchange for rewards, The LSP’s patrons provide a much more stable foundation for me to continue making this unprecedented RNLI archive.
+By making a monthly pledge, The LSP’s patrons provide a much more stable foundation for me to continue making this unprecedented RNLI archive.

 It’s also a way for the extra-keen to be extra-rewarded!